 At this point, you will benefit from a sophisticated testing solution with support of multiple frameworks.
 No need to find another solution, no need to learn a new platform, more importantly, no need to double the cost of ownership.

-Support of Integrations with Development Tools
+Support for Integrations with Development Tools

-Today’s mobile development and software is all about agile process.
+Today’s mobile development and software are all about the agile process.
 With the practice of Continuous Integration (CI) adopted in the organization, roles overlap between developers and testers.
 Mobile developers occasionally bear the responsibilities of testing projects they build, and QA teams are also involved in debugging phase to locate the bugs and pinpoint to developers.
 For either team, the familiarity of their own development or testing environment affects the productivity.

-By integrating with different development toolsets, a mobile testing solution can really enables developers to start test runs in their integrated development environment (IDE), Xcode, Android Developer Tools (ADT), Jenkins, etc. Apparently, this integration is imperative for small businesses where a developer also acts as a tester.
+By integrating with different development toolsets, a mobile testing solution can really enable developers to start test runs in their integrated development environment (IDE), Xcode, Android Developer Tools (ADT), Jenkins, etc. Apparently, this integration is imperative for small businesses where a developer also acts as a tester.